This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a single serve chocolate chip cookie.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Add the egg yolk and the vanilla and continue mixing until combined.
+- Add Wet Ingredients: Stir in the egg yolk and vanilla extract until fully blended.

-- Add the flour, baking soda, and salt to the bowl and stir until combined.
+- Incorporate Dry Ingredients: Add the flour, baking soda, and salt to the bowl.
+Stir until the dough comes together.

-- Fold in the chocolate chips and chopped nuts.
+- Mix in Add-Ins: Gently fold in the chocolate chips and chopped nuts (if using).

-- Bake for 22-25 minutes or until the top is golden and the edges of the cookie are set.
+- Bake: Place in the oven and bake for 22–25 minutes, or until the top is golden brown and the edges are set.

-- Remove from the oven and cool on a cooling rack for 10 minutes.
+- Cool: Remove the cookie from the oven and let it cool on a wire rack for 10 minutes before serving.

 Expert Tips

-- Softened Butter: Use butter that is softened, not cold.
-It should be cool to the touch, but able to leave an indentation when pressed with a finger.
-This helps create the right texture for your deep dish chocolate chip cookie.
+- Use Properly Softened Butter: The butter should be softened but still cool to the touch.
+It should leave an indentation when pressed with a finger.

 Serving Suggestions

-- Vanilla Ice Cream: Top your warm cookie with a scoop of ice cream.
+- Vanilla Ice Cream: Top the warm cookie with a scoop of creamy ice cream.

-- Whipped Cream: A dollop on top makes for a luxurious treat.
+- Whipped Cream: A dollop adds a light and airy touch.

 Frequently Asked Questions